qingzhao0512/zq/content/about.md

 In terms of pronouns, please use **she/her/hers** when referring to me.🍉

 This blog remains too emotional and narrative-focused.
-We need to shift towards more analytical writing.
-We’ll be transitioning to that style soon and will post the new link here!
+I need to shift towards more analytical writing.
+I will be transitioning to that style soon and will post the new link here!